 Thankfully, we have all acknowledged the fact that multi-tasking is not, and has never been, productive.
 And unlike what a whole bunch of people may have believed in the past, multitasking is not a desirable trait.
 Focus on one task at a time and give it your all before you move on to the next.
-Trying to do too many things at once often results in getting almost nothing done (properly) and hours of wasted time.
+Trying to do too many things at once often results in getting almost nothing is done (properly) and hours of wasted time.

 Focus on one task at a time and give it your all before you move on to the next.
-Trying to do too many things at once often results in getting almost nothing done (properly) and hours of wasted time.
+Trying to do too many things at once often results in getting almost nothing is done (properly) and hours of wasted time.

 6) Just Quit Being Lazy